-It is one of many travellers worst fears, getting mugged or having your pack stolen when on your travels.
+Getting mugged or having your gear stolen when on your travels is one of many travellers worst fears.
 Imagine if it was you for a moment.
 Your life was in that pack!
 How will you cope with no money or bank cards?
 How dare those scumbags put you through that?
 Wouldn’t you like a way to help prevent it from happening in the first place?

 Backpacking around the world is generally very safe and the chances of anything happening to you or your belongings are on the whole pretty low.
 Saying that, pickpockets and thieves are everywhere and there is always a small chance of you becoming a victim, this is true at home as well as when you are travelling, but when you are abroad the consequences can seem a lot more severe and scary because you are far out of your comfort zone.
 Staying safe – and keeping your belongings secure – on your travels is all about knowing how to reduce those chances even more.
 A lot of this boils down to situational awareness and knowing how to recognise and avoid potentially risky situations, but there are also a few handy tricks you can employ to outwit thieves and prevent the scumbags from stealing your stuff.